 Latrobe is a somewhat small city located in the state of Pennsylvania.
 With a population of 8,081 people and six constituent neighborhoods, Latrobe is the 151st largest community in Pennsylvania.

-Unlike some cities, Latrobe isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Latrobe are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Latrobe is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Latrobe is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Latrobe who work in office and administrative support (11.56%), food service (9.03%), and healthcare (6.97%).
+There are especially a lot of people living in Latrobe who work in food service (11.21%), office and administrative support (9.99%), and sales jobs (8.34%).

-In terms of college education, Latrobe is nearly on par with the US average for all cities of 21.84%: 20.71% of adults 25 and older in Latrobe have a bachelor's degree or advanced degree.
+The population of Latrobe overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Latrobe, 22.13% have at least a bachelor's degree.

 The people who call Latrobe home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Latrobe residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Latrobe include Italian, Irish, English, and Polish.
+Important ancestries of people in Latrobe include Italian, Irish, Polish, and English.

 The most common language spoken in Latrobe is English.
 Other important languages spoken here include German and Spanish.